esperanca/personal_website/src/posts/weeknote-039.md

 Even [Apple is having trouble](https://www.vox.com/recode/22690190/apple-remote-work-from-home-employee-cher-scarlett-janneke-parrish).
 This article published today at Vox is enlightening: it explains so much about the arrogance that comes with power and what is really behind these decisions.

-Perhaps the only FAANG that is not having so much trouble on this arena is Facebook.
+Perhaps the only FAANG that is not having so much problems on this arena is Facebook.
 Since June, they acted fast and opened the work at home policy to all employees after trying to enforce some rules in May.
-Perhaps is because they have way [bigger issues to deal](https://www.getrevue.co/profile/themarkup/issues/facebook-and-the-terrible-horrible-no-good-very-bad-month-770649) with it in terms of reputation.
+Perhaps it is because they have way [bigger issues to deal](https://www.getrevue.co/profile/themarkup/issues/facebook-and-the-terrible-horrible-no-good-very-bad-month-770649) with it in terms of reputation.

 The back story of the war on global talent and retention is that sad, really.
-Millions making bad decisions.
+Millions making bad decisions and a communication breakdown.
 Changes in how we work are happening fast, and leadership and management teams aren’t able to cope with that speed.

-I am navigating this theme and doing what I can.
+I am navigating this theme carefully and doing what I can.
 Having honest conversations with my team and learning more and more about asynchronous work.
 We have plenty of possibilities and ways of solving this charade.
 But the solutions will require flexibility and a new approach.
-And better communication, of course.
+And better communication and transparency, of course.

 ## Things that bring me joy